xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/self-healing/self-healing-insights-766.png">

 During the test run, the locator replacement is temporary.
-In the **Self-Healing Insights**, you can discover broken locators that has been recovered by the self-healing mode at runtime.
+In **Self-Healing Insights**, you can discover broken locators that have been recovered at runtime.

 Verify if the found object is the one you expect.
 You can select one or multiple proposed locators, then click: